 The Sprint Retrospective concludes the sprint and is the opportunity for the Scrum team to review itself, its processes, its development techniques, and everything else related to the team.
 The goal is to find ways to increase effectiveness and efficiency.

-Inputs for the sprint retrospective are positive and negative aspects of the last sprint.
-Although improvements are likely to be made for negative aspects, it is important not to forget the good things that happened in the last few weeks.
-Additionally, the Sprint Review may have provided input for the Sprint Retrospective if the Sprint was not successful or stakeholder feedback was discussed regarding the quality of the product increments.
+Inputs for the Sprint Retrospective are positive and negative aspects of the last sprint.
+Although improvements are likely to be made for negative aspects, it is important not to forget the good things that happened during the last weeks.
+Additionally, the Sprint Review may have provided input for the Sprint Retrospective, in case the Sprint was not successful or stakeholder feedback was discussed regarding the quality of the product increments.

-Outputs of the Sprint Retrospective are action items that are then recorded in the Product Backlog.
+Outputs of the Sprint Retrospective are action items that are added to the Product Backlog.
 According to the Scrum Guide 2017, at least one of these process improvements should be planned in the upcoming Sprint.
 The Scrum Guide 2020 tells us to work through these items as soon as possible, even if it doesn’t have to be directly in the next Sprint.

 A Beginners Guide to Sprint Retrospectives

 What About Refinement?